Pharmaceutical Sciences (PHS)

 PHS 851 Advanced Pharmaceutics (3 credits)

-PHS 860 Reg Issues in Pharma (2 credits)
+PHS 860 Regulatory Issues in Pharma (2 credits)

-This course covers in depth the various steps in the process of filing drug approval applications.
+This graduate level course covers in depth the various steps in the process of filing drug approval applications inclusive of processes involved in all FDA-regulated therapies such as cell gene therapy.

 PHS 875 Drug Dynamics (3 credits)